Skip to content

 In the thoracic spine, the vertebral bodies (and the disc spaces) should gradually increase in size as you get further down the spine.

-Check all the vertebral bodies looking specifically for loss of height.
+Check all the vertebral bodies, looking specifically for loss of height.
 This indicates a compression fracture.

 5. Look for widened inter-spinous or inter-pedicle distance and check the processes

-See below (under burst fracture) for an example of widened inter-pedicle distance and (under Chance fracture) widened spinous process process distance.
+See below (under burst fracture) for an example of widened inter-pedicle distance and (under Chance fracture) widened spinous process distance.

-Transverse process fracture From https://www.imageinterpretation.co.uk/thoracolumbar.php
+Transverse process fracture https://www.imageinterpretation.co.uk/thoracolumbar.php

 6. Check for translation/rotation or distraction